Tag Archives: John Barry

 When I saw the advert for the first time I immediately begged my parents to write a cheque for the record.
 I remember the agonisingly long wait for it to arrive and then my mum and dad wished it hadn’t.
 I played it almost non-stop for a few days, being told several times to turn it down.
 Let’s just say it wasn’t to everyone’s taste.
 As I said, annoying readers’ parents may have been the idea behind the songs in the first place.

 It was badly warped, looking like a disused napkin someone had tossed aside.
 I was crushed.
-My parents refused to buy me another, telling me it was a lesson to learn (in reality it had brought peace to the house once more) and, having not yet made a cassette recording so I could take the songs outside with me, that was the last I heard it.
-Only now have I been able to hear these versions (and the third song) for the first time since then.
+My parents refused to buy me another, telling me it was a lesson to learn (in reality it had brought peace to the house once more) and, having not yet made a cassette recording so I could take the songs outside with me, that was the last I listened to it.
+Only now have I been able to hear these versions (and the third song) for the first time since then, 35 years later.

-This past summer I was finally able to track down a copy of the record and I’ve waited until now to listen to it as a special festive treat for pig pads.
+This past summer I was finally able to track down a copy of the record and I’ve waited until now to listen to it as a special festive treat for pig pals.
 This should be interesting with my now-adult ears!
-First up, the cover art was compiled by Marc Riley and the photographs on the back and on the adverts were taken by OiNK’s resident photographer John Barry under co-creator/co-editor and co-designer for the project (alongside Marc) Patrick Gallagher’s direction.
+First up, the cover art was compiled by Marc Riley and the photographs on the back and on the adverts were taken by OiNK’s resident photographer John Barry under co-creator/co-editor of the comic and co-designer for the project (alongside Marc) Patrick Gallagher’s direction.

-There’s a reference to Mike Gallagher brewing the tea, this was Patrick’s brother who played sax at the studio sessions (he was also in Frank’s Oh Blimey Big Band) as well as making the refreshments.
-Patrick tells me altogether they recorded roughly 50 takes of each track but ended up using the first of each!
+There’s a reference to Mike Gallagher brewing the tea too.
+This was Patrick’s brother who played sax at the studio sessions (he was also in Frank’s Oh Blimey Big Band) as well as making the refreshments, clearly.
+Patrick tells me altogether they recorded roughly 50 takes of all three tracks but ended up using the first of each!
 All that remains now is to place the vinyl carefully into my record player and crank the volume up.
 We’ll start with the new versions of The OiNK Psycho Rap and The OiNK Song (written by Mark Rodgers and Marc).
 You’ll be glad to hear the latter is still sung by high-pitched pigs.

 The OiNK!
 Psycho Rap written by Tony Husband and Marc Riley